XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

 Customer must use this value in order to make single or multiple Avail Requests.

 Different approaches can be taken in order to get better performance combinations.
-Number of hotels per destination, total number of requests, supplier characteristics... or some other factors can be used in order to determine best approach.
+Number of hotels per destination, total number of requests, supplier response times... or some other factors can be used in order to determine best approach implemented by customer.

 **BusinessRules:**